 Under Md.
 Code, Family Law §12-202, the state utilizes a set of guidelines to order a non-custodial parent to pay support.
 The court is obligated to follow these guidelines in most cases with a few extreme exceptions.

 A failure to provide any child support by one parent may have legal consequences.
-A Rockville child support attorney could help parents to understand their financial duties towards their children and help them to pursue legal remedies in case of setting up payments and failed payments.
+A knowledgeable attorney could help Rockville parents understand their financial duties towards their children and help them to pursue legal remedies in cases of setting up child support payments.

 Working to Ensure Fair Payments in Rockville

 Any child support order carries the full weight of the law.
 This means that a parent who fails to provide timely payments may be in contempt of court.
 A finding of civil contempt could require a parent to pay directly from their wages, to forfeit a driver’s license, or even may result in the court placing a lien on property.
 Repeated instances of contempt may even lead to incarceration.